 They’re happy little baskets filled with kung pao chicken or sweet and sour pork, uniquely Asian vegetables like bok choy, snow pea leaves, and Japanese eggplant . . . very particular flavors and textures that temporarily transport us to an exotic culinary destination.

-The only thing better is getting to make it at home (and, pssst, it’ll be on your plate in less than 30 minutes!).
+The only thing better is getting to make it at home (and, pssst, it’ll be on your plate in just about 30 minutes!).

 Most restaurants offer a variety of beef dishes from different areas, so it’s good to get to know them ahead of time (unless you’re in the mood to order one of everything J).